Wonder horses: Champion

 Champion, the Wonder Horse, was the onscreen companion of the singing cowboy Gene Autry.
 Originally belonging to Tom Mix, Autry likely purchased Champion after working with him in The Phantom Empire series.
 Several horses bore the name Champion; the first died while Autry was serving in the Army Air Force during World War II.

 Champion was able to perform numerous tricks, including jumping through paper-covered hoops and galloping toward and coming to a stop atop a piano.
 Gene Autry and Champion (probably Champion II) left their handprints and hoofprints in the cement outside Grauman's Chinese Theatre in 1949.

 Champion (and his successors) appeared in nearly 100 films and television shows from the 1930s through the 1950s.
 A star in his own right, Champion was featured in his own television series, The Adventures of Champion, based on a radio series of the same name.
 Lyrics from the theme song emphasize his status as Wonder Horse.

 Trigger

 One of the most well-known Wonder Horses was Roy Rogers' palomino stallion, Trigger.
 He appeared in all 81 of Rogers' films and 101 television shows.
-He retired from show business in 1957, dying in 1965 at the age of 33; he was stuffed and the taxidermy mount resided at the Roy Rogers Museum in California and then in Branson, Missouri, until its closure.
+He retired from show business in 1957, dying in 1965 at the age of 33; he was stuffed and the taxidermy mount resided at the Roy Rogers Museum in California and then in Branson, Missouri, until its closure.Buscombe, 152.
 On July 14, 2010, Trigger was sold in auction at Christie's New York Saleroom to Patrick Gottsch, who plans to display the mount at the corporate headquarters of his network, RFD-TV, in Omaha, Nebraska.